-Recently, I gave a talk on the future of Organisational Development and Organisational Design to a group of Human Resource professionals.
+Recently, I gave a talk on the future of Organisational Development and Organisational Design to a group of Human Resources professionals.
 The session focused on progressive approaches to the two organisational domains mentioned above.
-About mid-way through, I presented eight questions that were in a form of litmus test, for the participants to self-measure their progressions toward modern and contemporary approaches being modelled in some of the most progressive organisations.
+About mid-way through, I presented eight questions that were essentially a form of litmus test, so the participants could self-measure their progressions toward modern and contemporary approaches that are being modelled in some of the most progressive organisations.

 Here are the eight questions:

-Changed your organisational structure to something that isn’t pyramid?
+Have you changed your organisational structure to something that isn’t a pyramid?

-Moved away from traditional approaches to 3-5 year strategy creation to something more agile – quarterly steering cycle?
+Have you moved away from traditional approaches of 3-5 year strategy creation to something more agile – quarterly steering cycle?

-Researched and implemented vertical development approaches to leadership and culture development?
+Have you researched and implemented vertical development approaches for leadership and culture development?

-Made executive development and critical business information, visible to everyone in the organization?
+Have you made executive development and critical business information visible to everyone in the organization?

-I then gave them a broad measuring stick to measure their progress:
+I then gave them a broad measuring stick to assess their progress:

 Out of the forty or so professionals present, only a single person put their hand up for one thing.
 So, out of a total of a possible 320 points between everyone in the room, the total was just one.

-So that got me thinking, why, as Human Equity professionals, (I hate the term Human Resources and I like to think that employees own some part of the relationship) are we not further ahead in this game considering the tools and talents at our disposal?
+This got me thinking: why, as Human Equity professionals (I hate the term Human Resources and I like to think that employees own some part of the relationship), are we not further ahead in this game, considering the tools and talents at our disposal?

-I am really interested to hear from others about why we have such a lack of interest in becoming Fit for the Future, and if there is, why are we not manifesting that in our organisations?
+I am really interested in hearing from others about why we have such a lack of interest in becoming Fit for the Future, or if there is, why are we not manifesting that in our organisations?
 I’d love to hear your thoughts.